pat-coady/learning_ai/_posts/2017-02-04-rnn-and-tensorboard.md

 ![rnn_out histograms]({{ site.url }}/assets/rnn_and_tensorboard/rnn_out.png)
 </div>

-As the histograms layer "towards you" they show the evolution of the training.
+The histograms layer "towards you" to show the evolution of the training.
 In the upper-left plot, we can see many of the RNN activations (i.e. tanh outputs) are pegged at +/-1.

-The situation is even worse at the hidden layer.
-Back-propagation isn't going to be able to make it through this - again, upper-left plot:
+The situation is even worse at the hidden layer - almost all the activations are saturated.
+Back-propagation isn't going to be able to make it through this (again, the upper-left plot):

 <div style="border: 1px solid black; display: inline-block; padding: 15px; margin: 15px; margin-left: 0px;" markdown="1">
 ![hid_out histograms]({{ site.url }}/assets/rnn_and_tensorboard/hid_out_hist.png)
 </div>

 So, how did this happen?
-TensorBoard gives us a different view of how these activations evolved through training:
+TensorBoard provides us a second view of how these activations evolved through training:

 <div style="border: 1px solid black; display: inline-block; padding: 15px; margin: 15px; margin-left: 0px;" markdown="1">
 ![rnn_out distributions]({{ site.url }}/assets/rnn_and_tensorboard/rnn_out_trajectory.png)
 </div>

 Each level of shading in these plots represents +/-0.5sigma, +/-1sigma, +/-1.5sigma and then min/max.
 The picture is starting to come together.
 It looks like we had exploding gradients at the beginning of training.
-3 of the 4 scenarios all exploded.
+3 of the 4 scenarios exploded.
 But the learning rate is much lower for the upper-left plot, so it doesn't recover during our training.
 It probably makes sense to add gradient norm clipping.

-So, we've found training parameters that seems to be working well.
-Let's look at the word embedding this RNN has learned.
-TensorBoard lets you expore embeddings in 3D:
+Now that we've found training parameters that work well, let's look at the learned word embeddings.
+TensorBoard lets you interactively expore embeddings in 3D:

 <div style="border: 1px solid black; display: inline-block; padding: 15px; margin: 15px; margin-left: 0px;" markdown="1">
 ![t-SNE visualization]({{ site.url }}/assets/rnn_and_tensorboard/t-sne.gif)
 </div>

+This visualization provides immediate feedback that the model is on the right track: showing clear word relationships within clusters.
+And, aside from being very productive, TensorBoard makes it fun to explore the results and gain beter insight into your model.

 ## Wrap-Up

 It is easy to underestimate how important a good machine learning visualization tool is.
 Even a simple model (like I presented here) can fall short in complicated ways.
 You may not even realize your model is underperforming.
-TensorBoard dramatically reduces the energy required to dig in and really understand what is going on.
+TensorBoard dramatically reduces the energy required to dig in and understand what is going on.

 I hope this post inspires you to give both TensorFlow and TensorBoard a try.
 A short Python Notebook in the [GitHub repository](https://pat-coady.github.io/rnn/) implements everything you see here.